Contact Us

 You may also request an interactive prototype to understand how it feels to navigate through the app – the clearer the delivery from the design phase, the better the development and testing phase.
 There is an example of a prototype made by us.

-The full-scaled app contains all the features that can guarantee the best user experience for your startup.
+The full-scale app contains all the features that can guarantee the best user experience for your startup.

 Features Description

-User authorization User authorization is system security that permits users to access a particular function or resource.
-It is an exchangeable term with client privilege or access control.
+User authorization User authorization is a system security measure that permits users to access a particular function or resource.
+It is an interchangeable term with client privilege or access control.

 As it concerns your P2P app, this feature helps to secure each transaction process to prevent interference from a third party.